meegpipe/meegpipe/+meegpipe/README.md

 The _meegpipe_'s API follows the [object oriented (OO)][oo-programming] programming paradigm.
-If you are not familiar with OO concepts like _class_, _object_ or _interface_, you may want to read some [backbround material][oo-concepts] before going any further.
+If you are not familiar with OO concepts like _class_, _object_ or _interface_, you may want to read some [background material][oo-concepts] before going any further.
 If you have never used the OO paradigm in MATLAB, you may also want to read some documentation on the specifics of [MATLAB's OO programming][matlab-oo].